-A number of the PhD projects involve close cooperation with industrial partners, which may require periods of activity at the industrialist's premises.
+A number of the PhD projects involve close cooperation with industrial partners, which may require periods of activity at their premises.

-When required application may be made to national facilities for large-scale, sophisticated experiments.
+When required, you can apply to national facilities to carry out large-scale, sophisticated experiments.

-It is anticipated that all research students will participate in the annual MERI Research Colloquium; presenting a poster in your first year and an oral presentation in your second year.
-These activities will likely be augmented by similar presentations at research conferences in the UK and abroad.
+You’ll be able to participate in the MERI Research Colloquium each year – presenting a poster in your first year and an oral presentation in your second year.
+You’ll likely have similar opportunities to present at research conferences in the UK and abroad.

 Previous graduates of this course have gone on to work for